flashlightministries/oilforlight/_posts/2016-03-3-holy-holy-holy 3.md

 ---
 layout: post
-title: Holy, Holy, Holy
+title: Holy, Holy, Holy 3
-categories: articles
 comments: true
 ---

+3

 > And one called to another and said:
 >     “Holy, holy, holy is the Lord of hosts;